souvikhaldar/souvikhaldar.info/content/OS/pigz.md

     sys	0m2.726s

     ```
     Due to the parallel execution nature of `pigz` all the cores are being used simulataneously.
-Nice!
     ![](/images/2020-05-02-15-33-21.png)

     The output compressed file is: